Willie Tonga: Early life

-Born in the former Woden Valley Hospital on 8 August 1983, he is of Indigenous Australian and Tongan descent.
+Born in the former Woden Valley Hospital on 8 August 1983, he is of Aboriginal-Australian and Tongan descent.
 His full name is Viliami Sione Tonga, known as Willie.
 He was the first child of Tongan immigrant John (Sione) Tonga and Wiradjuri woman, Maria Naden.
 Esi Tonga, also a professional rugby league footballer, is his younger brother.

 Showing a talent at a young age while living in Peak Hill, New South Wales, Tonga soon adopted rugby league and played for the Cootamundra side while his parents attended the Bimbadeen Bible College.
 After leaving Cootamundra, Tonga's parents and their five children moved to La Perouse in Sydney, and Tonga played rugby union for the Matraville Sports High School First XV.
 His parents continued to move around working for the Aboriginal Inland Missionaries and the family finally settled in Cherbourg, Queensland, an Aboriginal community in Queensland.

 Rugby league career

 2002–2003: Move to Parramatta

 Scouted by Arthur Beetson, Tonga moved into the Parramatta area.
 He was signed by the Parramatta Eels and played 8 games over two seasons.
 He then signed with the Canterbury-Bankstown Bulldogs.